H2O Racing

 General Secretary: Thomas Kurth

-Idea Marketing is the sole and exclusive worldwide promoter of the UIM F1H2O World Championship, the UIM-ABP Aquabike World and Continental Championships and the UIM H2O Nations Cup World Series.
+H2O Racing is appointed by the UIM as the sole and exclusive worldwide promoter of the UIM F1H2O World Championship, the UIM- ABP Aquabike World and European Continental Championships and the UIM H2O Nations Cup World Series.

 The company is the worldwide television and commercial rights holder for all Championships and responsible for all commercial, marketing, television, media and organisational activities.